JodieC9/BIS15W2024Ecosphere/Ecosphere/Jodie/log10mass_and_diet.md

 ## # ℹ 64 more rows
 ```

-The Antidae and Emberizidae winter bird famiilies are the most abundant in `ecosphere`.
+The Antidae and Emberizidae winter bird families are the most abundant in `ecosphere`.
+High signs of abundance is a good thing, this will be considered later on.

 ```r